Luxe Quality logo

 If you're into software development, you've probably encountered various testing methods and approaches.
 However, dealing with them all can be overwhelming and drain your time and resources, leaving your product vulnerable to issues.
 It is where the testing pyramid concept comes in handy.

 According to the ISTQB glossary, the testing pyramid is "A graphical model representing the relationship of the amount of testing per level, with more at the bottom than at the top."
+Introducing any new changes to your codebase can lead to errors.
+Software issues can have diverse impacts and pose significant risks.

 Establishing a quality assessment process that includes automated tests as a fundamental component is crucial to mitigate these risks effectively.
 Automated tests serve as safety nets, offering prompt feedback on the accuracy of your code.
 Employing various automated tests within the test automation pyramid is crucial to building confidence in your software.